Tafara-N/alx-react/0x09-react_redux_connectors_and_providers/README.md

 - GitHub repository: `alx-react`
 - Directory: `0x09-react_redux_connectors_and_providers`
-- File: task_1/dashboard/src/App/App.js
+- File: `task_1/dashboard/src/App/App.js`

-5. Refactor your code
+### 5. Refactor your code

-mandatory
-In the App.js file:
+In the `App.js` file:

-You can delete the old function handleDisplayDrawer You can delete the old function handleHideDrawer Remove any state property related to the display of the drawer Remove any binding in the constructor
+- You can delete the old function `handleDisplayDrawer`
+- You can delete the old function `handleHideDrawer`
+- Remove any state property related to the display of the drawer
+- Remove any binding in the constructor
-You are now passing to your components props.
-You need to define propTypes and defaultProps **Repo:**
+- You are now passing to your components props.
+You need to define `propTypes` and `defaultProps`

+**Repo:**
 - GitHub repository: `alx-react`
 - Directory: `0x09-react_redux_connectors_and_providers`
 - File: `task_1/dashboard/src/App/App.js`